Harry45/Harry45.github.io/_posts/2016-10-28-Sampling-From-Any-Distribution.markdown

 \mathcal{P}\left(x\right) = \dfrac{k\,x^3}{e^{2x} - 1}
 \end{align}

 <p align="justify">where $k$ is the normalisation constant.
 Note that we will use the following notations: $\mathcal{P}\left(\centerdot\right)$ is the probability distribution function (PDF) while $\Phi\left(\centerdot\right)$ is the cumulative distribution function (CDF).
-This generic shape of this distribution follows that of a black body spectrum.
+The generic shape of this distribution follows that of a black body spectrum.
 This distribution is used only to illustrate the idea of sampling and we do not provide any relevant explanation to the actual physics of black body radiation in this post.</p>

 <h2>Using Scipy</h2>